 States and their partners can identify prospective participants for the National Diabetes Prevention Program (National DPP) lifestyle change program based on participant eligibility criteria.
-To be eligible for referral to a CDC-recognized lifestyle change program, patients must meet the following requirements:
+To be eligible for referral to the National DPP lifestyle change program, individuals must meet the following requirements:

-- Have no previous diagnosis of type 1 or type 2 diabetes, and
+- Participants cannot have a previous diagnosis of type 1 or type 2 diabetes prior to enrollment.

 Medical Claims or Electronic Health Records

 States implementing the National DPP lifestyle change program have leveraged electronic health record (EHR) data and/or medical claims data to proactively identify individuals who are, or may be, eligible for the program.
 For instance:

 - In the Medicaid Coverage for the National DPP Demonstration Project, Maryland used ICD-10 codes from claims data to identify individuals who fit the eligibility criteria.
 The codes flagged individuals who were overweight or obese, who had elevated glucose levels, or had a history of gestational diabetes.
 See the table below for a list of codes that can be used in this type of search.

 - Denver Health and Hospital Authority (Denver Health) developed a patient registry based on EHR data.
 That registry included individuals at risk for type 2 diabetes based on program eligibility criteria.
 The registry was then used to conduct targeted recruitment and referral efforts.
 Denver Health is a Colorado-based safety net health system; nearly half of its National DPP lifestyle change program participants had Medicaid coverage.
 The participants were highly diverse, and the average participant age was 50.